MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/great-guide.md

    –	If your focus is more on alignment or positioning, the Original shader is a good choice because it won't indicate any strong action indications for the operator.

-- For custom assets, the Original shader is whatever is imported with the 3D model.
+- For custom assets, the Original shader is whatever is imported with the 3D objects.

-  –	Depending on the author's needs or requirements, you can import a custom model with any style on it.
+  –	Depending on the author's needs or requirements, you can import a custom object with any style on it.
 Some good examples include:

-    - Specific colors on sections of a model to identify parts or pieces.
+    - Specific colors on sections of a object to identify parts or pieces.
 You can then add step instructions that refer to the colored sections.

      - Realistic style to show what the actual object looks like.